hdehart/HIV_Workshop/README.md

 This is why we create multiple sequence alignments!
 Lining up the sequences helps us determine the similarities and differences among sequences.
 We do this quickly by using alignment software.

 1. Go to the [MAFFT alignment online software](https://mafft.cbrc.jp/alignment/server/).
-Copy and paste all the sequences into the input box.
+Copy and paste all the sequences into the **input box**.
 2. Keep all the default settings for now, scroll down and hit **SUBMIT**.
 3. Look at the different ways the sequences were aligned.
 At the bottom of each alignment, there are symbols to indicate shared and different amino acid bases.